peter-michaleczky/efk-aws-loganalysis/README.md

 `minikube dashboard`

-## Deploy using YAML file
+## Deploy using terraform files

-To create logging in a separate namespace and all services in the cluster, execute the following command:
+To create logging daemon set and operators in the cluster, execute the following command:

-`kubectl apply -k .`

-For details see the comments in [kustomization.yaml](kustomization.yaml)!
+`terraform apply`

 ## Setup integration and index pattern in Kibana